alpheios-project/embed-lib/README.md

 ## Outstanding Issues/Future Plans

-Currently the alpheios-embedded.js library does not function well when the page is accessed by a mobile device.
+**Mobile DeviceSupport**: Currently the alpheios-embedded.js library does not function well when the page is accessed by a mobile device.
 Eventually we expect this library to support progressive web applications for mobile access.
 This work is still under development.
 In the meantime we provide the `data-mobile-redirect-url` configuration option to facilitate redirection of users of mobile devices to other entry points.

+See also our open [issues](https://github.com/alpheios-project/embed-lib).

 # Developer Instructions